EpikCord/EpikCord.py/docs/docs.rst

 Guild
 -----

-def create_channel(self: Any, name: str, reason: Any, type: Any, topic: Any, bitrate: Any, user_limit: Any, rate_limit_per_user: Any, position: Any, permission_overwrites: Any, parent_id: Any, nsfw: Any) -> NoneCreates a channel.
+def create_channel(self: Any, name: str, reason: Any, type: Any, topic: Any, bitrate: Any, user_limit: Any, rate_limit_per_user: Any, position: Any, permission_overwrites: Any, parent_id: Any, nsfw: Any) -> None
+Creates a channel.

 Parameters
 ----------